-VYJ has since built on the foundation of diversion programming to include advocacy, life-skill training and mentoring experiences for abused, neglected and at-risk children throughout Northwest Louisiana.
+VYJ has since built on the foundation of diversion programming to include advocacy, life-skill training and mentoring experiences for at-risk children throughout Northwest Louisiana.
 Today, VYJ has three primary programs:

 - CASA (Court Appointed Special Advocates)

-- Youth Programs that consist of GEMS & GENTS-Youth Mentoring Programs and Fair Park Leadership Academy, JUMPSTART, Teen Court, Conflict Resolution
+- Youth Programs that consist of GEMS & GENTS-Youth Mentoring Programs and Leadership Academy, JUMPSTART, Teen Court, and Conflict Resolution.

-- Court Programs that consist of FINS(Families in Need of Services) & Facts of Life
+- Court Programs that consist of FINS(Families in Need of Services), Facts of Life, and Truancy.

 VYJ has a proven track record of success.
 It is a story of dreams and possibilities.
 Through the vision of a few active and caring individuals, the unwavering support of the Judges and court staff and the groundswell of compassionate volunteers, thousands of our community’s children have been given a light of hope for a brighter tomorrow.